 Any discussion on how we correctly maintain the value of the US dollar, increase employment, and stabilize our economy must start with the question: What is money in the United States of America?
 Ninety-seven percent (97%) of our money is created by private banks as they make loans.
-Three percent (3%) of our money is represented by paper Federal Reserve Notes, and metal coins.
-Because private banks create the majority of our money with debt, we must be primarily concerned with how much money is created by private banks, and when they create the money (debt) in the private sector.
+Three percent (3%) of our money is represented by paper Federal Reserve Notes and the US Treasury minted metal coins.
+Because private banks create the majority of our money with debt, we must primarily be concerned with how much money is created by private banks, and when they create the money (debt) in the private sector.
 We must change what people invest in, and when they make those investments during the high appreciation/inflation cycle to correctly control appreciation/inflation psychology.
-In real estate it is “location, location, location!!
-In macro economics it is timing, timing, timing!!!
+In real estate, it is “location, location, location!!
+In macroeconomics, it is timing, timing, timing!!!

 How the Federal Reserve’s monetary works, and how it affects the economy.

 At some point in the future inflation pressures will build until inflation is higher than the Federal Reserve’s (Fed} target rate of 2% per year.
-In the past, monetary policy has been used to raise interest rates to reduce inflation rates, and inflation expectation.
+In the past, monetary policy has been used to raise interest rates to reduce inflation rates and inflation expectation.
 The wide change in interest rates is not beneficial for a capitalist economy.
 It would better for our economy if we changed tax policy before the Fed has to raise interest rates excessively to cool down a boom cycle, or lower interest rates excessively to stimulate the economy, as it did in 2008 to near zero percent.

 There has been much talk about making our tax code simpler.
 That would be nice, but economies are not simple.
 Economies are continually moving between the recession cycle, and the high appreciation/inflation cycle.
 Sometimes economies stagnate into an economic cycle of a deep recession, high inflation, or stagflation.
 To counteract economic cycles, tax policy must be in sync with monetary policy to have efficient, and effective monetary policy.
 (The 2% Policy will automatically put tax policy in sync with monetary policy, as explained later).

-What is needed to help our economy is an automatic tax policy neutralizer that will help make the Fed’s monetary policies more effective and efficient.
+To help our economy we need to enact an automatic tax policy neutralizer that will help make the Fed’s monetary policies more effective and efficient.
 It can be done by changing the tax code automatically as the economy changes from the recession cycle to the high appreciation/inflation cycle.
 This automatic change in the tax code will help reduce the economic cycles of deep recessions, and high appreciation/inflation rates, and help keep people employed.
 This automatic income tax policy would help maintain normal consumption, and production, thereby maintaining the standard of living, and the income, and wealth of the middle class, and the working poor.
 Thus reducing the need for a larger government “safety net” and deficit during the recession cycle.

-The automatic tax policy neutralizer I had in mind is the “2% Appreciation/Inflation Taxation Policy.”
-First lets see what it will do.
+The automatic tax policy neutralizer, as you already know, I had in mind is the “2% Appreciation/Inflation Taxation Policy.”
+First, let us see what it will do.
 This income tax reform policy would automatically change the tax code from encouraging debt creation, and discouraging saving, and money investment, to a tax code that encourages saving, and money investment, during the high appreciation/inflation cycle.
 The tax code should discourage leveraging credit to make unproductive investments, during the high appreciation/inflation cycle.
-And then automatically revert back to it’s original tax rates and deductions when the economy obtains an appreciation/inflation rate of 2%.
+And then automatically revert back to its original tax rates and deductions when the economy obtains an appreciation/inflation rate of 2%.
 This change in the tax code would help maintain stable prices, and full employment; unlike the Fed’s changing of monetary policies, which can create higher interest rates, unemployment, foreclosures, bankruptcies, and a recession.
 It is now July2016, and the Fed’s monetary policies have not yet succeeded in creating a 2% inflation rate to nomalize interes rates.
 It has been eight years since the financial crisis occured in Sept.
 2008.
 As a nation of free people, can do better!!

-How would the 2% Appreciation/Inflation Taxation Policy would operate?
+How would the 2% Appreciation/Inflation Taxation Policy operate?

 The tax rate changes would be based on an index composed of things that appreciate in price.
-If we set a maximum annual target rate of appreciation of 4% for the appreciation index, then at that point interest income should have a tax rate of 0%, and the paid interest deduction should be reduced to zero.
-If necessary, the top LTCGs tax rate could be also raised to the same as the top rate the tax payer would pay on ordinary earned income to slow down an over heated economy.
-It is widely recognized that when tax rates, and LTCGs tax rates are lowered, after they have been raised, economic activity, and tax revenues increase.
+If we set a the maximum annual target rate of appreciation at 4% for the appreciation index, then at that point interest income should have a tax rate of 0%, and the paid interest deduction should be reduced to zero.
+If necessary, the top LTCGs tax rate could also be raised to the same as the top rate the tax payer would pay on ordinary earned income to slow down an overheated economy.
+It is widely recognized that when tax rates and LTCGs tax rates are lowered after they have been raised, economic activity and tax revenues increase.

 If necessary, to increase supply, we could create a tax credit equal to the business interest deduction for businesses that actually need, and use more credit to increase supply, during the boom cycle.

-Speculation, and appreciation investment, with credit, would decreased during the high appreciation/inflation cycle, with the 2% Policy enacted.
-Less people would feel as if they needed to spend their money, or invest their money to protect it against high inflation, which increases demand unnecessarily, which increases the appreciation/inflation rate excessively.
+Speculation, and appreciation investment, with credit, would decrease during the high appreciation/inflation cycle, with the 2% Policy enacted.
+Fewer people would feel as if they needed to spend their money, or invest their money in appreciating hard assets, protecting it against high inflation, which increases demand unnecessarily, which increases the appreciation/inflation rate excessively.

-The preference for the long term capital gains tax rate would be eliminated, during the high appreciation/inflation cycle, because the return on investment would be reduced on high appreciation/inflation derived profits.
-This change in return on investment occurs when interest income is being taxed at a higher tax rate than long term capital gains.
-The almost 50% differential between the lower tax on long term capital gains tax, and savings and money (debt) investment would be automatically eliminated until the high appreciation/inflation rate was reduced to 2 percent.
-Also during the high appreciation/inflation cycle the interest paid on loans would not be 100% tax deductible, which will reduce the stimuli in the tax code for people to increase their debt level for unproductive appreciation investments, and speculation reasons.
+The preference for the lower long-term capital gains tax rate would be eliminated, during the high appreciation/inflation cycle, because the return on investment would be reduced on high appreciation/inflation derived profits.
+This change in return on investment occurs when interest income is being taxed at a higher tax rate than long-term capital gains.
+The almost 50% differential between the lower tax on long-term capital gains tax, and savings and money (debt) investment would automatically be eliminated until the high appreciation/inflation rate was reduced to 2 percent.
+Also during the high appreciation/inflation cycle, the interest paid on loans would not be 100% tax-deductible, which will reduce the stimuli in the tax code for people to increase their debt level for unproductive appreciation investments, and speculation reasons.

-In recent history each time the economy “recovers” we have less jobs, and less jobs that have a “living wage” The middle class has gotten smaller, and the number of people living at the poverty level has increased.
-If we make the necessary tax policy changes, we can rebuild the American economy, and the American Dream..
+In recent history each time the economy “recovers” we have fewer jobs, and fewer jobs that have a “living wage” The middle class has gotten smaller, and the number of people living at the poverty level has increased.
+If we make the necessary tax policy changes, we can rebuild the American economy and the American Dream.